tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Queries-API.md

 ### Ping
+The ```PING``` method lets you verify the connection to our platform.
 The following are the request and response examples for this method.

 {{< tabs tabTotal="2" tabID="4" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}